Hawking evaporation and the Landauer Principle: Extension to Barrow entropy

 An interesting extension to this network of relations is the Barrow entropy \cite{Barrow}, that may arise in place of the usual Bekenstein entropy due to a fractal event horizon structure.
 Abreu \cite{Abreu} has initiated investigation of this case via the Landauer Principle, though again focusing only on information lost into the black hole by the surroundings.

-The simplest version of Barrow entropy takes a constant parameter $\Delta$ to run between zero (the usual case) and unity (maximally fractal, with the event horizon area scaling as if it were a volume) with entropy given by\footnote{We have aimed to include all the fundamental constants explicitly, unlike the cited papers.}
+The simplest version of Barrow entropy takes a constant parameter $\Delta$ to run between zero (the usual case) and unity (maximally fractal, with the event horizon area scaling as if it were a volume) with entropy given by\footnote{We have included all the fundamental constants explicitly, unlike the cited papers.}

 The thermodynamic identity, assuming constant volume, yields the corresponding temperature as \cite{Abreu}